 Construction

 In the world of heavy-duty squat racks, 11-gauge steel is pretty much the standard.
-Now, that’s a heck of a lot stronger than most of us really need from the metal on a squat stand, but your best racks are going to use it.
-You can still have a perfectly good rack that uses 12-gauge or higher (which is actually lower-grade steel).
-But if you’re looking at durability, 11-gauge is a good place to starting place for heavy-duty steel.
+Now, that’s a heck of a lot stronger than most of us really need,, but the best racks use it.
+You can still have a perfectly good rack that uses 12-gauge steel or higher (which is actually lower-grade steel).
+But if you’re looking at durability, 11-gauge steel is a good place to start.

 There are some other specifics to get into, like the hole spacing.
-Industry-standard is Westside hole spacing, which means that near the bottom of the rack, the holes are closer together (25mm) and near the top of the rack, the holes are spaced about 50mm apart.
+The industry standard is Westside hole spacing, which means the holes are closer together near the bottom of the rack (25 millimeters) and near the top (about 50 millimeters).

-Also consider that some racks have the holes numbered, either through etching in the steel or with stickers.
+Also consider that some racks have numbered holes, either through etching in the steel or with stickers.
 This is incredibly convenient when it comes to placing the J-hooks for squats or bench, as well as placing safety pins or other attachments.

 Man placing a rack attachment on a power rack